-It all comes down to your fascia.
+It comes down to your fascia.
 Fascia is a thin, yet tough connective piece of tissue that wraps around your muscles.
 Chicken breast is a perfect example.

-You know that thin white film around raw chicken?
+Have you ever noticed the thin white film around raw chicken?
 That’s fascia.
 It’s role is to support and protect your muscle tissue.
 This layer is highly susceptible to becoming extremely tight and inhibited.

-Foam rolling and performing myofascial release provides a neuromuscular stimulation to the fascia surrounding your tender and sore muscles.
+Foam rolling and performing myofascial release provides a neuromuscular stimulation to the fascia surrounding your tender and sore muscles to relieve this tightness.

 If you have ever stubbed your finger in a door and then blown on it or shaken it–you were doing the same thing.
 You were providing an additional stimulation to your finger to mask the more painful one.

 Making sure to develop your musculature evenly with the proper amount of stretching and myofascial release will leave your body happy, healthy, and constantly progressing.